calyjz/HackED-2023/README.md

-# HackED-2024: The Ben Hammer
+# HackED-2024: Caleb's All-Seeing Eye
 Hi there!
 This is a discord content moderation bot called **Caleb's All-Seeing Eye**, developed for the hackathon HackED 2023.

 This bot uses models to detect and flag hate speech, harmful content, and misinformation.